mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### THE TELEPORTER

-At the centre of the starport is a circular chamber, in the middle of which is a huge semi-circle of silver light that slowly rotates around the vertical axis.
+At the center of the starport is a circular chamber, in the middle of which is a huge semi-circle of silver light that slowly rotates around the vertical axis.
 This is a large- scale teleportation portal.
 When the Travellers enter the room, the teleporter is offline but it automatically activates as soon as they approach.

 #### THE HUNTERS OF MEN